No script

 Sinaia is the closest ski resort to Bucharest (a two-hour drive or 1h 30m by train).
 It offers spectacular views at 2000 m altitude with over 15 different slopes to choose from (4 easy, 8 medium, and 3 difficult).
 In total, there are around 20 km of ski slopes in the plateau of the Bucegi Mountains under the careful supervision of the Romanian Sphinx one of the famous tourist attractions in Romania.

-The beautiful ski resort itself resembles a cozy mountain village in Austria and is also home to the famous Peles Castle the former summer residence of the first Royal Family of Romania that bears witness to the opulence of King Carol I's reign.
-There are lots of decent 3-star hotel here and prices are reasonable.
+The beautiful ski resort itself resembles a cozy mountain village in Austria and is also home to the famous Peles Castle the former summer residence of the first Royal Family of Romania.
+This imposing castle with over 170 rooms bears witness to the opulence of King Carol I's reign and it is on our list of recommendations for the best things to see in Romania.

+There are lots of decent 3-star hotels in Sinaia and prices are reasonable.
 Therefore, choosing this resort will offer a great opportunity to combine winter sports with a sightseeing holiday in Romania.
 Another advantage is that in Sinaia ski resort you can shred snow until late April or even the beginning of May!

 So if you're looking for interesting things to do in Bucharest besides the typical sightseeing, a quick skiing day trip in Sinaia can be a good option!